 Youth Co-ordination Network

 Learning for Sustainability Scotland is an open network, acknowledged by the UN University as Scotland’s Regional Centre of Expertise (RCE) in Education for Sustainable Development.
-The Global RCE Network recently asked all RCEs to nominate a Youth Coordinator to help engage “youth” with the networks (by which they mean under 35!), and two of our Steering Group Members, Laura Curtis-Moss and Rebecca Petford, stepped forward to be Co-Coordinators for Scotland’s RCE.
+The Global RCE Network has asked all RCEs to nominate a Youth Coordinator to help engage “youth” with the networks (by which they mean under 35!), and our Steering Group Member, Laura Curtis-Moss, is currently the Youth Coordinator for Scotland’s RCE.

 Our Youth Network aims to offer events and opportunities which will encourage students and young professionals (aged around 18-35) who are interested in sustainability to engage with Learning for Sustainability Scotland.
 If you fall in to this age range, or work with people who do, or feel particularly young at heart, then please do join our Network!